You are here

 The 2nd SGRI Conference was held on July 13th 2007 at Alma Graduate School (Bologna) with the financial support of Alenia Aeronautica.
 On that occasion, the meeting took the form of a one-day workshop; participants were asked to discuss a statement made by then-Italian Minister of Defence, Arturo Parisi, on «The lack of a culture of defense in Italy».
 The Conference was organized around 4 panels, chaired by Anna Caffarena (University of Turin), Alessandro Colombo (University of Milan), Angelo Panebianco (University of Bologna) and Vittorio Emanuele Parsi (Catholic University of Milan).
 Final remarks were made by Minister of Defense Arturo Parisi and by then-President of the SISP, Fulvio Attinà.

 The 3rd SGRI Conference (27th – 28th June 2008) on «The Transformation of the International System after the End of the Cold War» was held at the University Residential Centre of Bertinoro (FC), thanks again to the financial support of Alenia Aereonautica.
 More than 25 young Italian researchers and PhD students discussed their research papers in 4 panels, which were chaired by Filippo Andreatta (University of Bologna), Marco Clementi (University of Pavia), Alessandro Colombo (University of Milan), and Vittorio Emanuele Parsi (Catholic University of Milan).
-The meeting was opened by a keynote lecture by General Giuseppe Cucchi (then-Secretary General of Cesis).
+The meeting featured a keynote speech by Pierre Hassner (Sciences-Po) and by General Giuseppe Cucchi (then-Secretary General of Cesis).
 The Conference’s program, with a detailed list of all papers discussed, can be found here.